-I was born and raised in Kabul, in the heart of the American compound, where my father worked as a chef for diplomats.
+I was born and raised in Kabul during the Afghan-Soviet War, a happy child receiving presents from American diplomats with whom my father worked as a chef for diplomats.
 My early years were filled with laughter, music, and the scent of cardamom rising from the kitchen.

 But as my siblings and I grew older, Afghanistan revealed its harsher truths.
+A brutal government with a domestic intelligence agency that terrorized civilian communities.
 At 14, I was tortured—electrocuted during a regime crackdown.
 That moment didn’t just mark me; it fractured something inside.
-I often think a third of my potential brilliance was stolen that day.

 Later, we lost a younger sister and fled to Pakistan—our second time as refugees.
 But in time, those brutal pressures forged resilience.
 They shaped the storyteller I became.